Ian Willmore

-Ian Willmore (5 November 1958 – 7 April 2020), is a British activist who played a leading role in defending the independence of the civil service in the 1980s.
+Ian Willmore (5 November 1958 – 7 April 2020), was a British activist who played a leading role in defending the independence of the civil service in the 1980s.
 He also campaigned for legislation to ban smoking in public places and standardised packaging of tobacco products.

 Biography

-Willmore was born in Cardiff on 5 November 1958 to parents Oliver Willmore (architect) and Anne (nee Burnell).
+Willmore was born in Cardiff on 5 November 1958 to parents Oliver Willmore (architect) and Anne (née Burnell).
 He died following a heart attack on 7 April 2020.

 Career

 After Marlborough College, he studied Philosophy and Theology at Oriel College, Oxford before joining the Civil Service as an administrative trainee at the Department of Employment.

 In December 1983 he leaked a memorandum to Time Out which included information about advice the Master of the Rolls, Sir John Donaldson, had given advice to Michael Quinlan, the Permanent Secretary in the Department of Employment, on the future of the law relating to industrial relations.
 He took this action because he believed this was cynical government interference in the traditional independence of Civil Service departments amounting to constitutional subversion, which he believed should be made public.
-The leak was widely covered by the media and, having admitted his part and resigned, Willmore explained his motivation on Granada TV’s World in Action.
+The leak was widely covered by the media and, having admitted his part and resigned, Willmore explained his motivation on Granada TV's World in Action.

 The Attorney-General, Sir Michael Havers QC, decided against prosecuting Willmore, saying that Section 2 should be used sparingly and only when absolutely necessary.
 The case has been recognised as one of the most notable 20th century cases involving official secrets legislation or leaks of government information.

-Willmore then campaigned on youth unemployment for YouthAid, before working for the Transport and General Workers Union from 1985-91.
-He wrote General Secretary Ron Todd’s controversial speech to the Tribune rally at the 1988 Labour Party conference, which with its finger-pointing at ‘Filofax-wielding modernisers’ grabbed front-page headlines.
+Willmore then campaigned on youth unemployment for YouthAid, before working for the Transport and General Workers Union from 1985 to 1991.
+He wrote General Secretary Ron Todd's controversial speech to the Tribune rally at the 1988 Labour Party conference, which with its finger-pointing at 'Filofax-wielding modernisers' grabbed front-page headlines.

 A long-standing member of the Labour Party, Willmore was a Haringey Councillor for South Tottenham Ward between 1988 and 1997, and held positions including Deputy Leader and Chair of Finance.
 He stood for parliament twice as a Labour candidate, in South West Hertfordshire in 1987 and in Braintree in 1992.
-He worked for Labour MP and shadow cabinet minister Michael Meacher from 1994–97 and then as head of Friends of the Earth’s press office from 1997 to 2003, where he turned his colleagues’ academic research into press releases that would gain tabloid coverage.
+He worked for Labour MP and shadow cabinet minister Michael Meacher from 1994 to 1997 and then as head of Friends of the Earth's press office from 1997 to 2003, where he turned his colleagues' academic research into press releases that would gain tabloid coverage.